evkx/evkx.github.io/content/models/kia/niro/Niro_EV/_index.md

 ## Performance

-The Kia Niro EV has a maximum power of 150 KW (204 hp/201 bhp) and a total torque of 255 nm (188 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7.8 seconds and has a top speed of 167 km/h (104 mph).
+The Kia Niro EV offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 255 Nm (188 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.8 seconds and has a top speed of167 km/h (104 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging